Skip to main content

 Configure protocols, ports, and services

-Services are configured at startup using the services.json file (previously called cthttpd.json).
+The FairCom default configuration matches common industry settings for the protocols, ports, and services it offers.
+All additional services are also configured at startup using the services.json file (previously called cthttpd.json).
 The services.json file is located in the <faircom>\config folder.

 You may want to change ports: